-A brand awareness strategy is best used for those new to the business or who have yet to make a name for themselves.
+A such, a brand awareness strategy is best used for those new to the business or who have yet to make a name for themselves.

 Display ads are served to internet users who have been casually researching their options or simply going about their day and browsing the web as usual.

-While it’s not a great opportunity for an immediate sale, it is a great opportunity to get your brand in front of your target audience.
+While the display network doesn’t present a great opportunity for an immediate sale, it is a great opportunity to get your brand in front of your target audience.

-That being the case, you need to focus on ads that prove the value of your brand.
+Display ads give you the chance to focus that prove the value of your brand.
 They need to be highly relevant to your audience and outline what’s unique about your product or service.

 To do that, you have to pay special attention to your targeting methods.
 Remember, you can target on the display network by: